Skip to content

-Ionic Magnesium Chloride: The single element of magnesium is a stable molecule with 12 protons, 12 electrons and 12 neutrons, but it can't get access to enter cells unless it becomes ionised.
-'Ionised' means that magnesium loses two electrons (-) in the outer shell, leaving two surplus protons (+).
-So the ionic form of magnesium is Mg+2 floating around as free magnesium in the water, looking for partners.
+Ionic Magnesium Chloride: The single metal element of magnesium, an alkaline earth mineral, is a neutral molecule with 12 protons, 12 electrons and 12 neutrons, but it can't get access to enter cells unless it becomes ionised.
+'Ionised' means that magnesium loses two electrons (-) in the outer shell, leaving two surplus positive charges (+) because the protons outnumber the electrons by two.
+So the ionic form of magnesium is Mg+2 (ie. 2 positive charges) floating around as free magnesium in the body's water.

 Hydration and Electrolyte Charge

-When a cell encounters mineralised 'electrolyte' water it soaks up more water because of the negative (alkaline) charge.
-This increased hydration effect enables more functional cell transport, ie. detoxification and movement of wastes out, as well as movement of nutrients into the cell.
+When a cell encounters mineralised 'electrolyte' water it soaks up more water because of its negative (alkaline) charge.
+This increased hydration and electrolyte charge enables more functional cell transport, ie. detoxification and movement of wastes out, as well as movement of nutrients into the cell.
 You need the minerals present to hold water inside the cell.
 Without enough magnesium charge the cell membrane becomes weak and leaky.
 Athletes in particular can lose large amounts of magnesium through strenuous exercise and perspiration.
 Without enough electrolytes to charge the system it becomes harder to maintain healthy hydration levels.

 When we can hydrate better we also produce a stronger cell voltage to lift energy levels.
 Drinking filtered water with added magnesium chloride hexahydrate (food grade) minerals, including 2% trace minerals such as potassium, calcium, iron, boron, silica, strontium, chromium and minimal sodium, improves hydration (and supports bone health too!).
 About one pinch of flakes (1/2 a gram) per litre of filtered water makes a tasty mineral drinking water and lifts the pH of filtered water from 6 to 7 or over.
 If you want to lift alkalinity even higher (ie. 7 to 8) then add a tiny amount of sodium bicarbonate (bicarb soda).
 This well rounded electrolyte mix tastes great and makes the water easier to drink without gagging - or running to the toilet so often!